annetteclopezdavila/Advanced_Machine_Learning/Projects/Project2.md

  One of the lowest correlation values in the heatmap was chosen as the r value.
 We are left with the following results:
  ![image](https://user-images.githubusercontent.com/67920563/110415773-7f8b8d80-8060-11eb-9b10-009ebf673340.png)

- The t-value measures the size of the difference relatie to the variation in the data.
+ The t-value measures the size of the difference relative to the variation in the data.
 The greater t is, the greater the chance is that there is a significant difference between the data.
 Our p value is extremly high at about 0.8, thus telling us that the data is most likely weakly correlated.

 # Regularization and Feature Selection
 ## Finding the Weights Mathematically without Regularization